harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-code-scanning.md

 ### Configure Run step
 1. Add the **Run** step to the pipeline and open the step configuration.
 2. In the **Container Registry** section, set your DockerHub connector.
 Snyk images will be pulled from their DockerHub account.
-3. For **Image**, select the appropriate [Snyk image](https://hub.docker.com/r/snyk/snyk) based on your codebase.
+3. For **Image**, use a supported [Snyk image](https://hub.docker.com/r/snyk/snyk) based on your project type and language.
 For example, use `snyk/snyk:node` for a Node.js project.
 4. Set the **Shell** field to `sh`
 5. In the **Command** field, enter the following command.